COSC3020/quicksort-IshitaPatel18/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+My answer:

+For the worst case scenario to occur, for this specific implementation, it would be an input in reversed order because the pivot point is lo/the first element, so each element in the array would need to be moved.
+The for loop and the while loop have an iteration that goes for the length of the input and because it is nested it will become $n^2$ as n number of elements have to move n amount of times.
+So the
+$\Theta$ bound for worst case runtime is $\Theta(n^2)$.